 I studied Astrophysics at university and worked in a software company for several years – neither of which automatically marry themselves with the love of travel and food.
 But I was always planning the next flight and dreaming of the next tasty morsel.

-I now spend most of my time eating, travelling, presenting, reporting, writing and creating content about food and travel.
+I now spend most of my time eating, travelling, presenting, hosting, reporting, writing and creating content about travel and food.
 I absolutely love this weird and wonderful path life ended up taking me down.
 As it stands right now, I wouldn’t change it for the world.